 Special thanks to:

 Antonín Grund, my dear friend, for app beta testing, web review and the never-ending flow of brilliant ideas.

-Jana Volencová, my brilliant colleague, for copy editing.
+Jana Volencová, my documentation master, for copy editing.